 We want children to enjoy fireworks but they need to know that they can be dangerous if they are not used properly.

-Children - including babies and toddlers - suffer over half of all firework injuries and many of these are babies and toddlers.
+Children including babies and toddlers, suffer over half of all firework injuries.
 Children's scars may heal but the trauma for them and their parents can last for years.

-You may also like to visit our page on Keeping your pets safe as you should take precautions to protect your pets during the times of the year when fireworks are likely to be set off.
+You may also like to visit our page on Keeping your pets safe.
+You should take precautions to protect your pets during the times of the year when fireworks are likely to be set off.

 Did you know that sparklers get five times hotter than cooking oil?
 Sparklers are not toys and should never be given to a child under five.

-The Child Accident Prevention Trust (CAPT) and the Business Enterprise & Regulatory Reform (BERR) work together to try and reduce the number of injuries to children, particularly those under five, caused by fireworks.
+The Child Accident Prevention Trust (CAPT) and the Business Enterprise and Regulatory Reform (BERR) are working together.
+They are trying to reduce the number of injuries to children, particularly those under five, caused by fireworks.

 Go to the CAPT website for more information on keeping children safe from fireworks and other accidents.

 Changes to the law mean that it is now an offence for under-18s to be in possession of fireworks in a public place.
 If you plan to let your own fireworks off, please view our additional page on the Safe use of Fireworks, Legislation and the Law.

 To report misuse of fireworks call your local police (Cornwall and Devon).
 You can do this by dialling 101.
 Alternatively, call crimestoppers anonymously on 0800 555 111.